rliebz/clip/README.md

   -h, --help  Print help and exit
 ```

-Let's add a sub-command using `clip.CommandCommand` and functionality using
+Let's add a sub-command using `clip.CommandSubCommand` and functionality using
 `clip.CommandAction`.
 Because commands are immutable once created, we must
 declare sub-commands before their parent commands: